OHI-Science/ohimanual/3_conduct_manual/file_system.md

 # Full Repository

 ## File system organization

 This section is an orientation to the files within your _Full Repository_.
 The file system organization is the same for all assessment repositories, and can be viewed at `github.com/OHI-Science` or on your computer.
 While reading this section it is helpful to explore a repository at the same time to become familiar with its contents and structure.
 The following uses the assessment repository for Ecuador (*ecu*) as an example, available at _www.github.com/OHI-Science/ecu_.

 **Most of your time will be spent preparing input layers and developing goal models**.
 You will also register prepared layers to be used in the goal models.
 This all will be an iterative process, but generally speaking you will work goal-by-goal, preparing the layers first, registering them, and then developing the goal models in *R*. to calculate the scores.

-### Main folders within your tailored repository
+### Main folders within your Full Repo

-The **scenario folder** is the most important folder within the repository; by default it is named `subcountry2014` to indicate that the assessment is conducted at the region scale (province, state, district, etc.), based on input layers and goal models used in the 2014 global assessment.
+The **scenario folder** is the most important folder within the repository; by default it is named `subcountry` to indicate that the assessment is conducted at the region scale (province, state, district, etc.), based on input layers and goal models used in the most recent global assessment.
 It contains all of the inputs needed to calculate OHI scores, and you will modify these inputs when conducting your assessment.
 The scenario folder is explained in detail in this section.
 <!-- * All other files in the assessment repository are accessory files.
 Files with names beginning with a ‘.’ are required for versioning capabilities by GitHub and do not appear when the assessment repository is viewed on your computer. -->

 ![](https://docs.google.com/drawings/d/1eHViTehnAuxSDw1fYI54C3X5YgBktGtaVt71R3OXYeE/pub?w=600&h=500)